 Any transfers between a husband and wife, or civil partner, are exempt for inheritance tax which means that none is payable upon the death of the first spouse.
 With the death of the surviving spouse, however, this tax then becomes due on the estate held by them, should its value exceed 650,000.
 Any balance over the threshold of 650,000 is liable to taxation at a rate of 40%; however, it is still very important to ensure that wills and trusts are put in place to make sure that your estate planning runs smoothly and mitigate the need to get in touch with someone like this Denver probate attorney to solve any disputes that arise as a result of a loved one’s passing.

-Creating a standard will, in which all inheritance is left to the spouse, may avoid the paying of inheritance tax.
-Whilst it is possible to leave up to £325,000 without this tax becoming payable, for example, to your children, this could leave your spouse with some financial difficulties.
+Creating a standard will, in which all inheritance is left to the spouse, may avoid inheritance tax.
+Whilst it is possible to leave up to 325,000 without this tax becoming payable, for example, by leaving money to your children, this could leave your spouse with some financial difficulties.

-In the case of joint estates, it is no longer necessary to have Nil Rate Band Discretionary Trusts if the value is under £650,000 but in some situation, they can prove to be very useful indeed.
+In the case of joint estates, it is no longer necessary to have Nil Rate Band Discretionary Trusts if the value is under 650,000 but in some situations, they can prove to be very useful indeed.
 For mitigation of inheritance tax, Nil Rate Band planning is not usually considered; however, it is often used for protection in certain situations.

 Some of the Major Benefits of Discretionary Trust Schemes

 - Access to Financial Funds by the Surviving Spouse

 - The surviving spouse may be entitled to interest free loans which then become repayable upon their death, thereby further reducing their IHT liability.